WeaPoN-wpn/Chicago-Crime-Analysis/README.md

 | Latitude, Longitude | 72.85% (Accuracy) | 68.88% (F1-Score) |

 ### Decision Tree
 A decision tree model was trained on selected features (e.g., time, location).
-The model’s performance is summarized below.
+The first 4 layers of this model are shown below.

 ![Decision Tree](./DecisionTree.jpg)